Adverb Lesson Plans: More than Adverb Worksheets

 Of course you can connect adverbs to writing, but you can also connect them to vocabulary.
 Older students might have tough SAT vocabulary words.
 You might have vocabulary words from stories too.
 Plus, if you are crunched for time, combine vocabulary into your adverb lesson plan to meet more standards.

 Other times, you can encourage students to choose their vocabulary words from a story with a one-pager.
 Then, turn those adverbs into a word wall or student created bulletin board.
 Review with students their creations.
-You can also ask students to use those words in writing, to add pictures to the adverbs, or to evaluate their use in context.
+You can also ask students to use those words in writing, to add pictures to the definitions, or to evaluate their use in context.

 Introduce adverb clauses

-My adverb lesson plans look different every year because students’ needs always differ.
+Finally, my adverb lesson plans look different every year because students’ needs always differ.
 After I gather data, I move in the direction of meeting standards with adverb activities appropriate for their grade level.

 You might like to check out other lessons for parts of speech such as nouns, pronouns, conjunctions, and adjectives.